 We use quarterly state Medicaid drug utilization files going back to the first quarter of 2011 to assess the volume of and spending on buprenorphine prescriptions.
-We include data up through the third quarter of 2016, the most recent information available.
-(See below for a description of methods.)
+We include data up through the fourth quarter of 2016, the most recent information available.
+(An earlier version of this brief included data up to the third quarter of 2016.
+See below for a description of methods.)
 Following Wen and colleagues' research, we identify prescription counts and Medicaid spending for the buprenorphine prescription medications approved to treat OUD.
 States are grouped as nonexpansion states (19 states), expansion states (26 states, including DC, that expanded Medicaid on or before April 2014), and late-expansion states (6 states that expanded Medicaid after April 2014).
 In addition, we compute per capita buprenorphine prescriptions using counts of Medicaid enrollees derived from the American Community Survey.